Polprzewodnikowy/SummerCart64/README.md

 **Full disclosure**: for every order made through [this link](https://www.pcbway.com/project/member/shareproject/?bmbno=1046ED64-8AEE-44) I will receive 10% of PCB manufacturing and PCB assembly service cost (price of the components is not included in the split).
 This is a great way of supporting further project development.

-If you don't need a physical product but still want to support me then check my [GitHub sponsors](https://github.com/sponsors/Polprzewodnikowy) page.
+If you don't need a physical product but still want to support me then check the sponsor links on the [official website](https://summercart64.dev).

 ---